-YateUCN is a unified core network solution intended for new GSM/LTE networks, upgrading GSM networks to LTE or for extending existing networks.
+The YateUCN is a unified core network solution intended for new GSM/GPRS/LTE networks, for upgrading GSM/GPRS networks to LTE, or for extending existing networks.

-YateUCN software-defined core implements all the functions and protocols of GSM and LTE core networks in software, and uses commodity hardware.
-YateUCN integrates the MSC/VLR/SGSN/GGSN and GMSC nodes from the GSM/GPRS core network and the SAE/VoLTE layers from the 4G LTE network in a single server.
+The YateUCN software-defined core implements all the functions and protocols of GSM/GPRS and LTE core networks in software, and uses commodity hardware.
+The YateUCN integrates the Mobile Switching Center / Visitor Location Register / Serving GPRS Support Node / Gateway GPRS Support Node / Gateway MSC (MSC/VLR/SGSN/GGSN/GMSC) nodes from the GSM/GPRS core network, and the SAE/VoLTE layers from the LTE network in a single server.

-The unified core network solution is based on replacing the base station subsystem with YateBTS (GSM) and the eNodeB with YateENB (LTE).
-YateUCN communicates with YateBTS/YateENB using the SIP/S1AP/GTP protocols, instead of the more costly SS7 MAP-A interface (BSSAP protocol).
+The unified core network solution is based on replacing the base station subsystem with the YateBTS (GSM) and the eNodeB with the YateENB (LTE).
+The YateUCN communicates with the YateBTS/YateENB using the SIP/S1AP/GTP protocols, instead of the more costly SS7 MAP-A interface (BSSAP protocol).
 This leads to a higher return on investment without affecting the reliability of the network or the provided services.

 Features and benefits

-YateUCN runs on commodity servers, allowing for a simplified network architecture and lower deployment costs.
+Runs on commodity hardware, allowing for a simplified network architecture and lower deployment costs.

-Enables carriers to deploy 4G LTE networks with reduced initial investment.
+Enables carriers to deploy LTE networks with reduced initial investment.

 Allows for scaling as you go.
 You can add more servers or separate the functionality as more users adopt your service.

-SIP protocol establishes connection between YateUCN and YateBTS, allowing SatSite base station to communicate with any YateUCN in the network.
-No BSC is needed between YateBTS-powered SatSite and YateUCN.
+The SIP protocol establishes connection between the YateUCN and the YateBTS, allowing the SatSite base station to communicate with any YateUCN in the network.
+A Base Station Controller (BSC) is not needed between the YateBTS-powered SatSite and the YateUCN.

-Has low idle traffic, which allows using transport technologies like satellite.
+Has low idle traffic, which allows transport technologies like satellite.

 - M2UA, M2PA, M3UA